Low-carb diet: the guide to reducing carbs intelligently

 Identify hidden carbs

-Obvious sources (bread, pasta, rice) are only part of the story.
-Hidden carbs are everywhere: sauces (ketchup = 25% sugar), flavored yogurts, fruit juices (as much sugar as soda), "healthy" muesli, cereal bars, dried fruits, and even some vegetables (corn, peas, beets).
-Read labels during the first 2 weeks to recalibrate your knowledge.
+Obvious sources (bread, pasta, rice) are only part of your carbs.
+Hidden carbs are everywhere: sauces (ketchup = 25 % sugar), flavored yogurts, fruit juices (as much sugar as soda), "healthy" muesli, granola bars, dried fruits, and even some vegetables (corn, peas, beets).
+Read labels for the first 2 weeks to recalibrate your bearings.

 3

-Swap rice for cauliflower rice, pasta for spiralized zucchini (zoodles) or konjac noodles, bread for lettuce wraps or seed-based bread, and chips for kale chips.
-These substitutions might not taste identical, but they let you keep the same meal structures, which makes the transition much easier.
+Replace rice with cauliflower rice, pasta with spiraled zucchini or konjac pasta, bread with lettuce wraps or seed bread, chips with kale chips.
+These substitutions aren't always identical in taste, but they allow you to keep the same meal structures, which makes the transition much easier.

 4